Organising your learning

 - Read with a purpose and ignore the sections that are not helpful.
 Use structure (introduction, conclusion, dot points, headings and subheadings) to help you identify what's important.
 Scan for specific information using keywords.

-- Relate lectures to assignments and exams.
+- Relate class topics to assignments and exams.

 Deakin software library